virevolai/safeCOVID/docs/README.md

 -------
 Q. Do we have to wear masks even if I don't have any symptoms?

 A. When you meet someone else, yes.
 See [this](https://www.fast.ai/2020/04/13/masks-summary/) excellent resource by Jeremy howard and Rachel Thomas, for details.
-Most of the spread has been due to people who did not show any symptoms.
+Nearly half the infections have been via people who did not show any symptoms.

 > 'My mask protects you, your mask protects me'

 And of course, more by [Taleb](https://twitter.com/nntaleb/status/1249302327158333442)

 ![](taleb.png)

+Q. Do kids have to wear masks?

+A. Yes, sadly, for now.
+You child might not get sick but can still pass it on to you, or your parents.

 Q. Do I have to wear a mask in my car?